2010–11 MacroMonitor Sampling Tolerance Tables

 How to Use This Table

 Use this table when you are trying to determine if a statistically significant difference exists between two percentages that are close to 30% or 70% of different (sub) samples.
 First, determine the unweighted sample sizes for the two populations.
 Next, look at the above chart for the intersection that comes closest to the two unweighted sample sizes.
 Finally, if the gap between the two percentages that you have is larger than the number in the intersection, then the two percentages are statistically different at the 95% confidence interval.
-For example, suppose the two percentages that you are comparing are 68% and 72% and the unweighted sample sizes are 1431 and 728, respectively.
-Looking at the table above, the closest intersection of these numbers occurs at the 1500 and 750 sample sizes.
-The number in this cell is 4.0%.
-The gap between the two percentages is 4%.
-Therefore, the difference is not statistically significant.
-(The difference needs to be larger than the value in the cell.)
+For example, suppose the two percentages that you are comparing are 68% and 72% and the unweighted sample sizes are 1,431 and 728, respectively.
+Looking at the table above, the closest intersection of these numbers occurs at the 1,500 and 750 sample sizes.
+The number in this cell is 5.3.
+The gap between the two percentages is 4.
+Therefore, the difference is not statistically significant at the 95% confidence interval.

-Testing Two-Sample Statistical Significance at the 95% Confidence Interval for Percentages of 40% and 60%
+Statistical Significance at 95% Confidence for Percentages of 40% and 60%

 Table for Testing Two-Sample Statistical Significance at the 95% Confidence Interval for Percentages of 40% and 60%